-Born into an artistic family, Dorian Vallejo's career began in his late teens when he began illustrating book covers while attending the School of Visual Arts in New York.
+Born into an artistic family, Dorian Vallejo's career began when he began illustrating book covers while attending the School of Visual Arts, in New York.
 As the field increasingly began to incorporate the use of computer-generated images, Vallejo felt the need to pursue other avenues with his art.
-His love of traditional media and the figure, drew him to portraiture and to focus on personal work, which shows in galleries.
+His love of traditional media and the figure, drew him to portraiture and to focus on personal work, which he shows in galleries.
 These days Vallejo spends most of his time creating paintings and drawings for sale through galleries.

 Artistically, I engage ideas that converge philosophically and aesthetically.
 I am fascinated by the process of individuation and its potential for archetypal expression.